thegetty/bronze-guidelines/content/intro.md

 -   {% def "core pins" "Core pins" %} are positioned perpendicularly to the wall of wax or bronze.
 They protrude both into the outer mold and into the core to hold it firmly in place.
 These could be wires, rods, or nails ({% ref 'fig-035, fig-036, fig-037' %}).

--   {% def "chapelets" "Chapelets" %} serve as spacers and tend to be more or less the width of the gap between the core and the outer model.
+-   {% def "chaplets" "Chaplets" %} serve as spacers and tend to be more or less the width of the gap between the core and the outer model.
 They are nestled at intervals in that space, balancing the core in relation to the outer mold.
 Chaplets are often fused into the body of the cast during the pouring ({% ref 'fig-038, fig-039, fig-040' %}).

 -   {% def "mold extensions" "Mold extensions" %} form bridges between the core and outer mold and are made of refractory material ({% ref 'fig-041' %}).